doberman/dbrmn-scss-boilerplate/CONTRIBUTING.md

-# Contributing to Doberman SCSS Framework
+# Contributing to Doberman SCSS Boilerplate

-Thanks for contributing to the Doberman SCSS Framework!
+Thanks for contributing to the Doberman SCSS Boilerplate!
 A couple of quick guidelines for submitting pull requests:

 - If you're implementing a new feature, even if it's relatively small, it's